NetrisTV/ws-scrcpy/README.md

 Make sure you did properly [setup WebDriverAgent](https://appium.io/docs/en/drivers/ios-xcuitest-real-devices/).
 WebDriverAgent project is located under `node_modules/appium-webdriveragent/`.

+You might want to enable `AssistiveTouch` on your device: `Settings/General/Accessibility`.

 ## Custom Build

 You can customize project before build by overriding the